JavierBaltar/jekyll-now/_posts/2019-10-02-terraform-aws-deployment.md

 description: Infrastructure as code in AWS with Terraform
 ---

-In this new entry, I initiate a series of posts aimed at bringing basic knowledge through to develope infrastructure as code with [Ansible] (https://www.ansible.com/resources/get-started) and [Terraform] (https://www.terraform.io).
+In this new entry, I initiate a series of posts aimed at bringing basic knowledge through to develope infrastructure as code with [Ansible](https://www.ansible.com/resources/get-started) and [Terraform](https://www.terraform.io).

 As a first step, the architecture depicted below will be rolled out.
 This means: